jackcooperusesvim/Co-op_Project_Summary/README.md

 Then I discovered Rails generators, which just completely flipped my world upside-down.
 I some "rails generate"-ing  and stumbled upon the new authentication generator.
 I built family, teacher, and admin models off of the generated model, so now I can begin working on the rest of the project with my structure set in stone.
 I am starting with the controller for the admin page listing all the families.
 CSS is also something that I feel under-educated on, so I am going to be learning that as I work with these views.

+### Status

+The first thing I did was design a database schema.
+I built out a whole diagram of the final schema and represented it in ActiveRecord, but I wasn't prepared for the complexity of the controller code which my chosen schema required.
+So I re-drew and shrunk the scope.

+Here is my modified schema diagram split by scope.
+The first scope I am be working on is the Teacher-Assignment-Course scope, which implies the Teacher dashboard.